LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 ### Part B: a one-month calendar

-Create a one month calendar for a real or fictitious organization (a club, sports team, school, etc.).
+Create a web page for with a table for a one month calendar for a real or fictitious organization (a club, sports team, school, etc.).
 Choose a particular month and arrange the table so that the days of the week are across the top and each square has the number for the day of the month in it and the event.

 Your events table should contain the following: